Use our A-Z guide as a quick reference tool to help you understand the technical terms used by Pension Schemes.

 You may also be offered a similar incentive as an active member of a scheme; if you agree to transfer your benefits to a new scheme (see Transfer Incentive Exercise).

-See our Pensions Guide, pg 33 for more information about PIE.
+See our Pensions Guide for more information about PIE.

 The Pensions Ombudsman investigates and decides complaints and disputes concerning workplace pension schemes.